-The fund brings together our best ideas, generated from across our global fixed income team.
-Each idea must have the potential to give a meaningful contribution to returns; leading to a focused portfolio.
-As an overarching solution, we believe the fund represents a compelling option for investors seeking to outsource their fixed income decision-making to a truly global team of bond specialists.
+We bring together our best ideas, generated from across our global fixed income team.
+Each idea must have the potential to give a meaningful long-term contribution to returns, leading to a focused portfolio.
+The fund represents a compelling option for investors seeking to outsource their fixed income decision-making to a truly global team of bond specialists.

 A flexible, risk-aware approach is key to driving superior returns from fixed income over time.